Access to External UK HPC Facilities

 ARCHER2

-ARCHER2, the new UK national supercomputing service offers a capability resource for running very large parallel jobs.
+ARCHER2, the UK national supercomputing service offers a capability resource for running very large parallel jobs.
 Based around an HPE Cray EX supercomputing system with an estimated peak performance of 28 PFLOP/s, the machine will have 5,848 compute nodes, each with dual AMD EPYC Zen2 (Rome) 64 core CPUs at 2.2GHz, giving 748,544 cores in total.
-The initial service, which will be live from early 2021, is based on a subset of 4 cabinets of the total 23 cabinet system.
-The remaining 19 cabinets will be added later in 2021.
 The service includes a service desk staffed by HPC experts from EPCC with support from HPE Cray.
 Access is free at point of use for academic researchers working in the EPSRC and NERC domains.
-Users will also be able to purchase access at a variety of rates.
+Users are also able to purchase access at a variety of rates.

 EPSRC affliated HPC Systems